pacollins/hugo-future-imperfect-slim/README.md

 ### config.toml

 This file is important to the initial set-up of your project and contains all of the customizations that the developers feel as though you should have easy access to.
-Each parameter listed should include a comment to help describe it's function.
+Each prarameter listed should include a comment to help describe it's function.
 Unless otherwise state, _true_ will turn a feature **on**, while _false_ will turn a feature **off**.
 It is structured as follows:

 ```
 .Site